hobovsky/codot-client/README.fixing.md

 - Open the fork editor by forking a kata, creating a translation, or editing an existing fork.
 - Read through the code and judge what fixes need to be applied to bring the code up to the current Codewars quality level.
 - Switch to the **"Fix"** tab in the left pane of the page.
 - Enter your instructions into the input box (see [Instructions Guide](#instructions-guide)).
 You can click on example refactorings below the input box, and they will be appended to your current instructions.
-You can edit them as necessary: change placeholder names, numeric values, or make instructions more (or less) specific, etc.
+You can edit them as necessary: change placeholder values, numeric values, or make instructions more (or less) specific, etc.
 - Optionally, paste a test suite that can be used as an example.
 You can use tests from one of the [Authoring Examples](https://www.codewars.com/collections/authoring-examples) katas or provide your own.
 - Enter your secret Katafix key to submit a refactoring request.
 See [How to Get My Katafix Key?](#how-to-get-my-katafix-key) if you need one.